 It is an odd point in human history when we find ourselves devoting our resources towards producing a Star Wars Anti-Stress Colouring Book.
-It is even odder that I am reviewing it.
+It is even odder that I, of all people, am reviewing it.

 The question remains, what was all that colouring in practice in aid of?
 I am still rubbish at it.
 I colour in different directions and over the lines.
 If colouring in was considered as important a skill as English or Maths, I would never have progressed beyond play school.

-Fortunately, I do like Star Wars and happily as I approach middle age, the franchise is not only still very much with us but is acceptable for me to like.
+Fortunately, I do like Star Wars and happily as I approach middle age, the franchise is not only still very much with us but is still just about acceptable for me to like.

 Anyway, if you like images which look like the films viewed through a kaleidoscope while having an LSD trip, you should love this.
-Unlike the prequels, this shouldn’t disappoint.
+Unlike the Star Wars prequels, this shouldn’t disappoint.